Robust Score-Based Quickest Change Detection: Quickest Change Detection in Unnormalized and Score-Based Models

 where $Z_\infty$ and $Z_1$ are normalizing constants that are hard (or even impossible) to calculate by numerical integration, especially when the dimension of $x$ is high.
 In some applications, the unnormalized models $\tilde{p}_\infty(x)$ and $\tilde{p}_1(x)$ are known in precise functional forms.
 Examples include continuous-valued Markov random fields or undirected graphical models which are used for image modeling.
 We refer the reader to \cite{hyvarinen2005estimation, wu_IT_2024} for detailed discussions on unnormalized models. \item \textit{Score-based models}: Often, even $\tilde{p}_\infty(x)$ and $\tilde{p}_1(x)$ are unknown.
 But, it may be possible to learn the scores

 from data.
 Here $\nabla_{x}$ is the gradient operator.
-This is possible using the idea of \textit{score-matching}.
+This is possible using the idea of {score-matching}.
 Specifically, these scores can be learned using a deep neural network.
 We refer the readers to \cite{hyvarinen2005estimation, song2020score, song2019score, vincent2011connection, wu_IT_2024, wu2022score} for details.
 We note that a score-based model is also unnormalized where the exact form of the unnormalized function is hard to estimate. \end{enumerate}

-In a recent work \cite{wu_IT_2024}, the authors have developed a score-based CUSUM (SCUSUM) algorithm to detect changes in unnormalized and score-based models and also obtained its performance characteristics.
+In \cite{wu_IT_2024}, a score-based CUSUM (SCUSUM) algorithm was developed to detect changes in unnormalized and score-based models and performance characteristics of this algorithm were obtained.
 In the score-based theory in \cite{wu_IT_2024}, the Kullback-Leibler divergence is replaced by the Fisher divergence (defined precisely below) between the pre- and post-change densities.

 The SCUSUM algorithm is defined based on Hyv\"arinen Score (\cite{hyvarinen2005estimation}), which circumvents the computation of normalization constants and has found diverse applications including Bayesian model comparison~\cite{Shao2019}, information theory~\cite{ding2019gradient}, and hypothesis testing~\cite{wu2022score}.
-We first define the Hyv\"arinen Score below. \begin{definition}[Hyv\"arinen Score] The Hyv\"arinen score of any probability measure $P$ (with density $p$) is a mapping $(x, P)\mapsto \mathcal{S}_{\texttt{H}}(x, P)$ given by
+We first define the Hyv\"arinen Score below. \begin{definition}[Hyv\"arinen Score] The Hyv\"arinen score of any probability measure $P$ (with density $p$) is a mapping $(x, P)\mapsto \mathcal{S}_{\texttt{\textup{H}}}(x, P)$ given by